publications

 - DCCA Physics-Informed Vector Quantized Autoencoder for Data Compression of Turbulent FlowMohammadreza Momenifar, Enmao Diao, Vahid Tarokh, and 1 more authorIn 2022 Data Compression Conference (DCC), 2022

-- JoTDimension Reduced Turbulent Flow Data from Deep Vector QuantizersMohammadreza Momenifar, Enmao Diao, Vahid Tarokh, and 1 more authorJournal of Turbulence (JoT), 2022
+- JoTDimension Reduced Turbulent Flow Data from Deep Vector QuantizersMohammadreza Momenifar, Enmao Diao, Vahid Tarokh, and 1 more authorJournal of Turbulence, 2022

 - IEEE AccessScore-based Hypothesis Testing for Unnormalized ModelsSuya Wu, Enmao Diao, Khalil Elkhalil, and 2 more authorsIEEE Access, 2022